 Natural resources are becoming scarcer and are deteriorating while demand rises.
 We are designing and implementing innovative solutions to take on the four major challenges of the resource revolution: developing access to the resources, protecting these resources, optimizing their use and producing new ones.
 This is how we're helping to secure the resources essential to our future.

 We are developing access to resources for everyone

 The question of resources availability is vital.
 We must supply the highest number of people with drinking water of high quality at a fair price.
 We must also optimize the collection and recovery of waste so it can become a source of new resources to recycle and recover.

 m³ of drinking water produced worldwide

-tonnes of recovered waste exiting sorting centers
+tonnes of recovered materials from sorting centers

 Masdar, in the United Arab Emirates, is a region known for intense periods of water stress.
-SUEZ’s pilot facility for desalination of sea water by inverse osmosis is powered by renewable energy and has a low environmental impact.
+SUEZ’s pilot facility for desalination of seawater by inverse osmosis is powered by renewable energy and has a low environmental impact.
 The facility produces 100 m3 of drinking water a day and consumes less than 3.6 Wh/m3 of electricity.
 It provides access to high-quality drinking water for the region’s inhabitants.

 Smart technologies developed by SUEZ can monitor the traceability of waste in every household.
 Residents are invoiced according to the volume of waste they produce and the number of waste collections from their homes.
 This incentive-based pricing system encourages households to sort their recoverable waste better and therefore taps into the potential of new resources.

-tonnes of greenhouse gas emissions saved by our customers
+tons of greenhouse gas emissions saved by our customers

-m3 of wastewater biologically treated every year
+m3 of wastewater biologically treated

 tonnes of hazardous waste treated